ckuelker/nihongo/INSTALL.md

 #### Perl

 The `bin/extract-ifor` script needs the Perl module `Lingua::JA::Sort::JIS`.
-Unfortunately there is no package for Wheezy.
+Unfortunately there is no package for Debian 7 Wheezy.
 The module can be installed in many different ways.
 One method is to use `cpanminus`.

     aptitude install cpanminus
     cpanm Lingua/JA/Sort/JIS.pm